alvinwan/neural-backed-decision-trees/README.md

   criterion = SoftTreeSupLoss.with_defaults('CIFAR10', criterion=criterion)  # pass original loss
   ```

-3. Wrap your model with a custom NBDT wrapper as shown below.
+3. **Third**, wrap your model with a custom NBDT wrapper as shown below.
 This is only to run prediction as an NBDT during validation or inference time.
 Do not wrap your model like below, during training.

   > **Do not wrap your model during training**.
 When training, the tree supervision loss expects the neural network logits as input, not the NBDT outputs.